Small Business HQ

 The cherry on top is that businesses can always upgrade to off-the-shelf CRM services later.

 However, the success of your off-the-shelf CRM implementation heavily depends on which tool you decide to move forward with.
-Here, we’ve compiled a list of top off-the-shelf CRM tools you can pick from in 2024.
+Here, we’ve compiled a list of the top off-the-shelf CRM tools you can pick from in 2025.

 It’s important to perform a price-to-functionality tradeoff analysis when you’re in the market for the right CRM platform for your company.
-In a general sense, CRMs with a lower cost of implementation entail lesser features, customization options, and in some cases, technology upgrades.
+In a general sense, CRMs with a lower cost of implementation entail fewer features, customization options, and, in some cases, technology upgrades.

-Selecting the right CRM solution can be a challenge for businesses.
-That’s why we’ve compiled a list of the top 6 CRM tools and platforms!
+Selecting the right CRM solution can be one of the key challenges of CRM for businesses.
+That’s why we’ve compiled a list of the top 7 CRM tools and platforms!

 1. Salesforce

-For organizations who wish to unify all the data sources and orchestrate complex business logic to function as the brain of the organization, Salesforce is the best bet.
+For organizations that wish to unify all the data sources and orchestrate complex business logic to function as the brain of the organization, Salesforce is the best bet.

-Salesforce isn’t the CRM solution for companies who are looking for a simple CRM system that works out of the box.
+Salesforce isn’t the CRM solution for companies that are looking for a simple CRM system that works out of the box.
 It isn’t designed for small to mid-sized teams that intend to store vital information about the customer and manage a sales pipeline.
+Instead, it’s a powerful tool for larger organizations with complex business needs.

 The functionalities of Salesforce within an organization can be much more than just a CRM.
 It can be a platform for digital marketing, e-commerce, customer service, and even an integration point for third-party apps, AI and ML platforms, business intelligence and analytics, the company website, and many other elements in a corporate technology infrastructure.